LizardByte/Sunshine/docs/guides.md

 I also only tested this on an Artix runit init system on LAN.
 I didn't have to do anything special with pulseaudio (pipewire untested).

-Edit by MidwesternRodent on 10/10/2024: Pipewire does not seem to work when sunshine is started over an SSH session.
+Pipewire does not seem to work when Sunshine is started over an SSH session.
 A workaround to this problem is to kill the Sunshine instance started via SSH, and start a new one with the permissions of the desktop session.
 See [Autostart on boot without auto-login](#autostart-on-boot-without-auto-login)